 - Bake the dish completely, let cool and store, loosely covered in plastic wrap, in the fridge.
 Then reheat at 300 degrees until warmed through.

-- Make the sweet potato mixture and do not add toppings.
+- Or, make the sweet potato mixture and do not add toppings.
 Place it in your baking dish tightly covered in the refrigerator until you are ready to serve.
 Then add topping and bake according to the instructions.